-No charges for Sacramento police in killing of unarmed black man
+Sacramento policemen won't be charged in killing of unarmed black man

-(Reuters) - Prosecutors will not file criminal charges against two police officers involved in the shooting death in Sacramento, California, of Stephon Clark, an unarmed black man who was killed nearly a year ago, officials said on Saturday.
+(Reuters) - Two Sacramento police officers who shot and killed an unarmed black man in a darkened backyard last year will not be charged criminally in the case, the county prosecutor said on Saturday, citing what she said was their legitimate fear that the suspect was firing on them.

+The decision not to charge the officers in the death of Stephon Clark, 22, angered community activists and touched off protests outside police headquarters in Sacramento, the California state capital.

-Clark, 22, was gunned down on March 18, 2018, in his grandparents’ backyard after police responded to a report that someone was breaking car windows.
-Police said the officers who shot Clark seven times feared he was holding a firearm, but that he had only a cellphone.
+Clark was shot dead on March 18, 2018, in the backyard of his grandparents’ home by police responding to reports that someone was breaking car windows.

-Clark’s death, like other fatal police shootings of black men, sparked anger and added fuel to a national debate on police force against unarmed black people.
+The incident, like other fatal police shootings of young black men, sparked two weeks of demonstrations in the streets of Sacramento at the time and added fuel to a national debate on police force against unarmed black people.

-Sacramento District Attorney Anne Marie Schubert told reporters on Saturday that video evidence confirmed Clark was involved in a series of car break-ins that day, which prompted a police search.
-Officers later discovered Clark near his grandparents’ home, and he fled into the backyard.

-Schubert said Clark advanced on the officers in the backyard despite their telling him to stop and was in a “shooting stance with his arm extended” during the incident.
+During a 90-minute news conference to announce her decision not to file charges against Sacramento Police officers Jared Robinet and Terrence Mercadal, District Attorney Marie Schubert told reporters that the officers opened fire after Clark faced them in a shooting stance and they saw a flash of light.

+Schubert played body-camera footage of the confrontation which appeared to show the flash of light, which she said the officers took for a gunshot.
+She said it was still not clear what caused the flash.
+Clark was holding a cell phone at the time of his death.

 “As a result, we will not charge these officers with any criminal activity,” Schubert said.
 “There is no question that the death of Stephon Clark is a tragedy not just for this family but for this community,” she added.